-How Do Credit Card Numbers Get Stolen?
+Stolen Credit Card Numbers

 Having your credit card number stolen can be a disturbing experience.
 Unfortunately, information technology provides potential thieves with a number of tools to use to steal your credit card numbers.
 Here’s how people steal credit card numbers, and what you can do to protect your card.

-How do people steal credit card numbers?
+1. How do credit card numbers get stolen?

 - Mail and trash are the old-fashioned hazards.
-Thieves can access information from your paper statements such as the last four digits of your account number, your full name and address as well as transaction information.
+Thieves can access information from your paper statements such as the last four digits of your account number, your full name and address, as well as transaction information.

 - Spyware and malware are other risks credit card holders should be aware of.
 Be careful what you click on or download.
-Thieves can embed programs on your computer that will record your every keystroke, including your credit card number as you type it into an order form.
+Thieves can embed programs on your computer that record your every keystroke, including your credit card number as you type it into an order form.
 Do not download anything on your computer unless you have validated or otherwise trust where it’s coming from.

-- Card skimmers are devices that will allow thieves to capture the digital information embedded in credit cards.
+- Card skimmers are devices that allow thieves to capture the digital information embedded in credit cards.
 They may be used by the waiter that you’ve given your card to pay the bill, or sneakily slipped into the credit card reader or some other automated device.

 - Data breaches are another way thieves can get your credit card number.
 Many large institutions—from banks to major retailers—have reported that their customers’ data has been stolen.

-What you can do to help protect your credit card information from being stolen
+2. What you can do to help protect your credit card information from being stolen

 Be mindful of all the ways thieves can get your credit card numbers and be aware of when you’re vulnerable.
-Watch your mail, be careful interacting with emails, know what you’re downloading, don’t open your financial accounts on public wifi networks, look carefully for signs of tampering at gas pumps and other automated credit card readers, and watch the news for data breaches at big companies—they happen more than you might think.
+Watch your mail, be careful interacting with emails, know what you’re downloading, don’t open your financial accounts on public Wi-Fi networks, look carefully for signs of tampering at gas pumps and other automated credit card readers, and watch the news for data breaches at big companies—they happen more than you might think.

 Most credit cards use chip technology, rather than a magnetic strip, as these are designed to be more difficult to hack for in-store purchases where chip readers are enabled.
-Of course, this is no guarantee, either, because with every new security measure, hackers find new countermeasures.
-Despite the new chips, instances of credit card fraud keeps going up every year—while the chips make in-store fraud more difficult, potential identity thieves are always exploring new ways to navigate around protections to access your information.
+Unfortunately , despite the switch to chips, instances of credit card fraud keep going up every year—while the chips make in-store fraud more difficult, potential identity thieves are always exploring new ways to navigate around protections to access your information.
 The best advice is to keep your eyes on your credit card statements, credit report and credit score, so you’ll be aware of any sudden changes that could indicate identity theft.

-Federal law can limit the amount of money you are liable for in the event of identity theft when you use credit cards to make purchases, so long as you respond quickly.
+Federal law can limit the amount of money you’re liable for in the event of identity theft when you use credit cards to make purchases, so long as you respond quickly.
 Also, some credit card issuers are all too aware of the problem and may voluntarily agree to limit losses and help consumers.

 If your credit card information is stolen, make sure your credit card issuer is made aware of the problem immediately.
 If you’re a Discover customer, you’re covered under the $0 Fraud Liability Guarantee.
 That means you’re never responsible for unauthorized purchases on your Discover Card account.
 The Federal Trade Commission recommends that consumers also let the three major credit reporting agencies know about the fraud, and then file an initial fraud alert on their credit files.
 The FTC has published a detailed consumer-friendly guide for what to do in almost every case of identity fraud.

 Millions of American consumers have been through this.
 Stay alert to the possibility that it could happen to you, even after taking every precaution, and plan to take action quickly to limit the losses and regain your identity.